srMarquinho/ultimate-dividend-portfolio/README.md

 ------------------

-Trading 212 is the platform I use.
-It's commission free.

 <a href="www.trading212.com/invite/FMJUCzLD">
   <img alt="trading212.com/invite/FMJUCzLD" src="./images/T212.jpg" width="100">
 </a>

 **Do you want to get a free stock share worth up to £100?**

-Create a Trading 212 Invest account using this link [www.trading212.com/invite/FMJUCzLD](www.trading212.com/invite/FMJUCzLD) and we both get a free share!"
+Create a Trading 212 Invest account using this link [www.trading212.com/invite/FMJUCzLD](www.trading212.com/invite/FMJUCzLD) and we both get a free share!
+It's also commission free.

 ------------------